Squirkey89/Rock-Paper-Scissor-portfolio-project/README.md

 # Rock Paper Scissors

 The rock paper scissor game goes back a long way.
 Everyone is familiar with it from every corner of the world.
 The goal of the webpage was to create this game using javaScript and make it an interactive and fun experience for everyone.
 Upon selection of one of the three available buttons, users will be able to interact with the computer by picking either the rock, paper, or scissors option.
 Despite its classic format, it can only be played by a single player while traditionally two players are required.
-As the game can be played alone, it is designed to appeal to a broad audience.
+As the game can be played alone, it is designed to appeal to a broad audience.<p>&nbsp;</p>
 <img src= "assets/images/amiresponse.png">

 # Table of Contents